Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

    * A exercise Constructing a null and alternative hypothesis for the difference between drivers without/with passengers  who go to the Coffee
      House more than once a month and income less than $50000 to all other drivers without/with passenger indicated that:

              **The p_value=0.0218 is less than alpha=0.05$ so we did reject Ho, i.e. the null hypothesis**

-   * As a result, it is possible to conclude that the drivers without/with passenger with income less than $50000 go more often to the Coffee House than drivers without/with passenger with higher income, independently if the first group have accepted or not the coupons.
+            * As a result, it is possible to conclude that the drivers without/with passenger with income less than $50000 go more often to the
+              Coffee House than drivers without/with passenger with higher income, independently if they have accepted or not the coupons.

-   * There were other columns that were also used in this analysis, but I just wanted to highlight the major finding.
+   * There were other columns that were used in this analysis, but I just wanted to highlight the major finding.